Last updated 17th April, 2025

 Continue reading for more information!

-Roof tiles or shingles are easily the most common type of roof covering in the UK, they are long lasting and effective, but being exposed to the UK weather 24/7 means that they will ultimately get damaged.
+Roof tiles or shingles are easily the most common type of roof covering in the UK, they are long-lasting and effective, but being exposed to the UK weather 24/7 means that they will ultimately get damaged.

-Before replacing any broken roof tiles, the job will look much better if you colour match the new tiles with the old.
 This will usually mean visiting a merchant and digging through the reclamation section to find used tiles to match those on the roof - it doesn’t have to be a perfect match, as long as you get it close some light weathering will take care of the rest.

 If you cannot source tiles to match, you cam always try removing tiles from the rear, or the bottom row which are not normally noticed, then using them to replace any broken tiles, while fitting the new replacements to areas which from the ground are almost undetectable.